Install Debian

 Now select the packages you want to install:

-standard system utilities Is needed to provide a number of basic packages.
+• Standard system utilities Is needed to provide a number of basic packages.

 The selection of the different packages is done by TAB and arrow keys.
 Packages are selected or deselected with the space bar.
+When you are satisfied with your selection press TAB until you reach Continue and confirm with Enter.

-Confirm that this operating system is the only one on the current server with Yes
+Confirm that this operating system is the only one on the current server with Yes.

-As storage location we choose the default location on our ssd.
+As storage location we choose the default location on our SSD.

-๐ The installation of your Debian system is now finished.
+๐ŸŽ‰ The installation of your Debian system is now finished.

-Open "Virtual Media" in your iLO and press "Eject Media" to remove the ISO from the system.
+Open "Virtual Media" in your iLO and press "Eject Media" to remove the ISO File from the system.

 When this is done successfully, we select Continue, the server will now perform a reboot.